Response I: Presentism? A Time for Space: A “ham-fisted” Marxist geographer’s response

 Sharad Chari

 Ajay Skaria is characteristically thoughtful in his response to the debates surrounding James Sweet’s “ham-fisted” defense-and-apology following his article, “Is History History.”
 Skaria composes his response through three approaches to history: a ‘historial approach’ corresponding to a ‘regime of historicity’ linked to capitalism and the nation-state, and two ‘historical dispositions,’ not quite regimes, a ‘genealogical approach’ and a ‘historial approach.’
-The parallax between the latter, he concludes, offers a critical vantage on the republican-democratic ambition of ‘the historical approach’ that cannot be faithful to its constitutive absences.
+The parallax between the latter, he concludes, offers a critical vantage on the republican-democratic ambition of ‘the historial approach’ that cannot be faithful to its constitutive absences.
 I take this to be the gist of his argument, recognizing that adequate elaboration is impossible in such a brief piece.
 Skaria’s normative hopes lie in a different kind of democratic questioning enabled by the latter pair.

 From a different vantage, I find the triad that Skaria mobilizes in response to the ‘presentism’ debate very suggestive.
 I offer a “ham-fisted” Marxist response, by which I mean the quotation marks to bring ham-fistedness into view, with its implicit denigration of large, clumsy, laboring hands, perhaps hands of the descendants of Ham.
 A ham-fisted Marxism refuses to separate working hands from theoretical elaboration, and in this, I take a slightly different route from Skaria via a multiplicity of strands in the Marxist tradition that I think approach Skaria’s triad differently, but also with a political compatibility with respect to our scholarly practice.